klown/personal-data-server/doc/dataModel.md

 ## Final Data Model

 This is the final data model that was used in the production when the GPII project ended.
-It added 4 new fields, the red highlighted, in the `Client Credentials` document type to the requirement for NOVA college.
+It added 4 new fields, the red highlighted, in the `Client Credentials` document type to accommodate the requirement for adding NOVA college as a new client.

 ![Initial data model](images/dataModelFinal.png)